 Here are some illustrations of the quantifiable outcomes of poor workplace air quality.

-Indoor Air Quality at Work Causes Sinus Infections
+Poor Air Quality at Work Causes Sinus Infections

 Chronic irritation of the mucous membrane results in inflammation.
 When the sinus cavities (which are normally filled with air) become severely inflamed, they can get blocked and fill with the fluid that normally drains from the nose.
 Without drainage, the nose has no way to flush out harmful bacteria.
 When bacteria is trapped in the fluid-filled cavities, it can cause a sinus infection.
 Unfortunately, people who have chronic irritation and inflammation of the mucous membranes as a result of SBS are more likely to develop sinusitis and, subsequently, sinus infections.

-Researchers say that one of the primary causes of SBS is breathing air that’s constantly recycled but never cleaned.
-More broadly, many symptoms of SBS are dependent on factors such as whether a building’s windows open, whether the building’s air is humidified, whether the air is conditioned, whether the building has carpet and so on.
-Data shows a strong link between ventilation and the respiratory health of the building’s occupants, suggesting that improving indoor air quality can also improve health outcomes.
+Researchers say that one of the primary causes of SBS is breathing air that's constantly recycled but never cleaned.
+More broadly, many symptoms of SBS are dependent on factors such as whether a building's windows open, whether the building's air is humidified, whether the air is conditioned, whether the building has carpet and so on.
+Data shows a strong link between ventilation and the respiratory health of the building's occupants, suggesting that improving the quality of indoor air can also improve health outcomes.

 Indoor Air Quality at Work Causes Cold and Allergy Symptoms